-The Careers Service is here to help all students explore the opportunities available after they complete their studies, whether they intend to progress to employment, apprenticeship, higher education or take a gap year.
+The Careers Service is here to help all students explore the opportunities available after they complete their studies, whether they intend to progress to employment, higher education or take a gap year.
 Careers is a whole college commitment involving our Careers team, teaching staff, Guidance Support Tutors and Senior Management.
 You can view our Careers & Guidance Policy here.

 - A varied and interesting careers programme consisting of events, guest speakers and external visits.

 - Personal guidance specific to individual student needs and aspirations.

 - Support with gaining work experience and part-time work.

 - Regular contact with employers, training providers and universities.

 - Help to develop employability skills through CV workshops, mock interviews and careers guidance sessions.